 Assembled drip set.
 Photo by MarVistaVet

 There are many types of fluids.
 They come in glass bottles as well as plastic bags.
-At our hospital, we mostly use one liter plastic bags which have demarcations printed on the side every 100 cc.
+At our hospital, we mostly use one-liter plastic bags, which have demarcations printed on the side every 100 cc.
 Be sure you know how much fluid to administer and where on the bag the desired level at the end of administration will be.
-If you like, ask the technician to mark the bag in pen.
+If you like, ask the technician to mark the bag with a pen.